 Start the belt again and observe the machine as it is running.
-If the belt appears not to be tracking correctly, please see the "Belt Tracking" section on page 10.
+If the belt appears not to be tracking correctly, please see "Belt Tracking" on page 11.

 Shear Gate

 The shear gate on the inlet of the weigh feeder has been factory set to allow the maximum feedrate capacity requested by the customer.
 No field adjustment should be necessary.
 Consult the factory if you have a problem.